Watch Innovation Delivered

 A backorder is an order a customer has placed for an existing item that is currently out of stock.
 This occurs when demand outpaces supply.
-Backorders can also happen due to supply chain or logistics delays.
+Backorders can also happen due to supply chain issues, logistics delays, or inventory shortages.
 The COVID-19 pandemic made Americans much more aware of backorders.
 With so many items we rely on not being on the shelf, there were concerns of when they would return.
 But, baby formula and lumber were just backordered at stores.
 One way to look at backorders is as backups: “We’re out right now, but we’ve got more on the way.”

 A pre-order is an item available for purchase that has never had available stock.
 This differs from a backorder because a backorder is for an item whose stock has become depleted.
 In situations for both pre-order and backorder, the stock is expected to become available again.